 S. Korea: N. Korea Test-Fires Handful Of 'Unknown Projectiles' Into Japan Waters

-South Korea's military says North Korea has test-fired a handful of "unknown projectiles" off its West coast into its East coast waters, further rattling an already uncertain situation on the Korean peninsula under ongoing political drift in Seoul and a new American administration.
+South Korea's military says North Korea has test-fired a handful of "unknown projectiles" off its west coast into its east coast waters, further rattling an already uncertain situation on the Korean peninsula under ongoing political drift in Seoul and a new American administration.

 The projectiles were launched from near one of the North's known missile bases of Tongchang-ri at 7:36 a.m. local time, or 5:36 p.m.
 Sunday (EST).
 South Korea believes at least one of the missiles flew 1,000 km, or about 620 miles.
 That's twice the distance as the North's most recent missile test, in February.